mschmidt712/kubernetes-ci-cd/README.md

 #### Step18

 Push a change to your fork.
-Run job again.
+Run the job again.
 View the changes.

 `minikube service hello-kenzan`